Extension Tubes: Transforming Any Lens Into a Macro Powerhouse

 Where:

-f = focal length of the lensu = object distance (distance from lens to subject)v = image distance (distance from lens to sensor/film)When you add an extension tube of length E, you're effectively increasing the image distance by that amount:
+f = focal length of the lensu = object distance (distance from lens to subject)v = image distance (distance from lens to sensor/film)Add a tube of length E and you increase image distance:

 v_new = v + E